 Create a cohesive flow

-Item placement is a significant decision in the retail business—not just with shelf placement, but also with sectional layout.
+Item placement is a significant decision in the retail business—not just with shelf placement, but also with UX and UI.

 Consider a shoe store.
 Shoe shoppers’ goals can vary greatly, so a third-party shoe retailer must cover a lot of product types.
 But they can’t merely scatter products anywhere in the store and expect to get sales.